10. Execution threads

 It is also possible to use the following signature:

-This allows information to be passed to the launched thread.
-Thus
+This allows information to be transmitted to the launched thread.
+For example,

-will start the thread t, which will then execute the Run method associated with it by default, passing it the actual parameter obj1.
+will launch the t which will then execute the Run associated with it by design, passing it the effective parameter obj1.
 Here is an example:

 using System;